Hot Topics

 Collaboration for Plant Pathogen Strain Identification (CPPSI)

-CPPSI’s mission has been bolstered by the continuous support of key industry and academic entities, including the ISF, the American Phytopathological Society (APS), and the American Seed Trade Association (ASTA).
+CPPSI’s mission has been bolstered by the continuous support of key industry and academic entities, including ISF, American Phytopathological Society (APS), and the American Seed Trade Association (ASTA).
 The UC Davis Seed Biotechnology Center serves as the operational headquarters for CPPSI, providing an innovative environment for seed science research.

 CPPSI WHITE PAPERS: